Rector (academia): High schools

-Central and Eastern Europe and Turkey
+Central and Eastern Europe

-The rector is the head of most universities and other higher educational institutions in at least parts of Central and Eastern Europe, such as Bulgaria, Bosnia and Herzegovina, Croatia, Romania, North Macedonia, Serbia, Slovakia, Slovenia, Turkey, Hungary and Ukraine.
+The rector is the head of most universities and other higher educational institutions in at least parts of Central and Eastern Europe, such as Bulgaria, Bosnia and Herzegovina, Croatia, Romania, North Macedonia, Serbia, Slovakia, Slovenia, Hungary and Ukraine.
 The rector's deputies are known as "pro-rectors".
 Individual departments of a university (called faculties) are headed by deans.

 North America

 Canada

 Quebec's francophone universities such as the Université de Montréal and Université Laval use the term (recteur or rectrice in French) to designate the head of the institution.

 As in most Commonwealth and British-influenced countries, the term "rector" is not commonly used in English in Canada outside Quebec.
 At the bilingual University of Ottawa, in Ontario the term president is used in English while recteur (or rectrice) continues is the French term for the head of the university.
 In addition, the historically French-Catholic, and now bilingual, Saint Paul University, also in Ottawa, uses the term to denote its head.

 At the University of Manitoba, affiliates such as the Roman Catholic St. Paul's College and the French language Université de Saint-Boniface also uses the term 'rector' to designate the head of those institutions.

-Queen's University (Kingston, Ontario) uses the term "rector".
-The term refers to a member of the student body elected to work as an equal with the chancellor and principal.
-The Badge of Office of the Rector of Queen's University was registered with the Canadian Heraldic Authority on 15 October 2004.
-See List of Rectors of Queen's University.
+The rector of Queen's University in Kingston, Ontario is a member of the student body elected to work as an equal with the chancellor and principal.
+The badge of office of the rector of Queen's University was registered with the Canadian Heraldic Authority on 15 October 2004.